Breast Augmentation in Mandeville, LA

 This is the issue that most women are concerned about and rightly so.
 A change in implant size (or volume) is one of the most common reasons for re-operation after breast implant surgery.
 In fact, over 40% of women who have another operation on their breast implants will do so to change the size.

 So how do you know what size implant to choose?
-Looking at pictures and talking to friends that have had the procedure certainly helps, as does a consultation with an experienced breast surgeon.
+Looking at pictures and talking to friends that have had the procedure certainly helps, as does a 3D consultation or a face to face consultation with an experienced breast surgeon.
+The Crisalix 3D Imaging tool will allow you to visualize exactly what a specific procedure may look like on your body before committing to a breast augmentation surgery.
 Some important things to remember: implants are sized according to the volume of saline or silicone gel that they hold – cc’s or ml’s – not according to cup sizes.
-Also, what looks good on the girl on the internet or your friend may not look good on you, particularly if she is 5’10″ and you are 5’2″ and you are thin and she is not.
+Also, what looks good on the girl on the internet or your friend may not look good on you, particularly if she is 5’10” and you are 5’2″ and you are thin and she is not.
 Lastly, I have done a lot of augmentations over the years and have been asked to make breasts smaller only a handful of times.
 If a patient is unhappy with the size, it is almost always because she went too small.

 I encourage my patients to participate in the selection process by trying on implants of varying sizes.
 This is not an exact process, but it will give the patient a good idea of what to expect, and give the doctor a good idea of what the patient thinks is too big or too small.
 In fact, patients have asked so many times to borrow the trial implants to take home and show their husband or friends, that I developed a sizing kit to use at home.
 The Envision kit contains information about breast augmentation, how to choose an implant size, four “try on” implants, a specially made bra to use with the implants, and an instructional DVD.
 For more information on the Envision Sizing System go to www.envisionimplants.com I firmly believe that allowing a patient to participate in the decision process is the reason that my rate for reoperation for size is extremely low.